giacomo-dantonio/purescript-exercises/README.md

 # purescript-exercises
-Exercises from the book "PureScript by Example"
+These are my solutions to the exercises from the book "PureScript by Example".

 You can find the book at https://leanpub.com/purescript.

 This repository contains the source code of Phil Freeman from the book.
-You can find it at https://github.com/paf31/purescript-book
+You can find it at https://github.com/paf31/purescript-book.

 ## Build